Aftaputra/Microscope-OF/README.md

 ofm stop
 ofm activate
 cd /var/openflexure
-sudo -u openflexure-ws openflexure-microscope-server -c settings/microscope_configuration.json
+sudo -u openflexure-ws openflexure-microscope-server -c microscope_configuration.json --host 0.0.0.0 --port 5000
 ```

 Our favourite way of working with the server on a Pi is to follow the instructions above, then open a VSCode Remote session from another computer.
 This allows you to use your usual developer environment to write code, but everything runs on the Raspberry Pi with real hardware.
-Note that `ofm develop` uses an `https://` address for the git repository, so you will probably need to change the "remote" URL to your fork of the repository, or to SSH, before you're able to push changes.
+Note that the repository is cloned by default over `https`, so you will probably need to change the "remote" URL to your fork of the repository, or to SSH, before you're able to push changes.

 ### Updating just the web app